 Examples: A European direct debit system will make it possible for electricity and telephone costs for a holiday flat on Tenerife or the rent for the room in the student dormitory during a stay abroad to be conveniently debited monthly from a German account.
 Even for orders from other European countries, payment no longer has to be made by credit card, but can be made by direct debit or bank transfer.

-Finally, the new regulations lead to a standardisation and shortening of the execution and value dates: Until now, cross-border transfers in the EU have to be made within five business days.
-As of 1 January 2012, all payment orders in euro must be executed within one business day.
-Until then, a 3-day execution period can be agreed.
-This allows payment service users to fulfil their payment obligations in a more targeted manner and to work with their money for as long as possible.
+Finally, the new regulations will standardize and shorten execution and value dating periods.
+Previously, cross-border transfers within the EU had to be completed within five working days.
+From January 1, 2012, all payment orders in euros must be executed within one business day.
+Until then, a 3-day execution period can be agreed upon.
+This will enable payment service users to fulfill their payment obligations more precisely and optimize their liquidity.

 The already existing regulations on the right of withdrawal and return are reorganised.
 This leads to more legal certainty, not only for consumer contracts but also for insurance contracts.
 Entrepreneurs who use the new models for their instructions on the right of withdrawal and return no longer have to fear warnings under competition law or unlimited rights of withdrawal or return.
 In addition, largely the same cancellation periods and cancellation consequences apply to distance selling transactions via an internet auction platform and those in a conventional internet shop.